Marriage License

 • The Marriage is recorded, but records are confidential and are only available to the couple or by Court Order.

-Step # 2: Visit the County’s Online page & Complete your marriage license application form.
+Step # 2: Visit the County’s Online page

 You should also make an appointment with the Registrar-Recorder/County Clerk to obtain your marriage license.
 Some Counties REQUIRE that you set an appointment.